ashbagade/flightSystemProject/sams_project_final/README.md

   We have basic HTML pages that allow users to interact with our backing database, powered by a Flash backend.

 ## Team Members

-All team members worked equally on a combination of implementing procedures and views, frontend development, and debugging.
+Akshat, Druvitha, Samay, Fareed

+## Work Split Up:
+All members worked on the project.
+Akshat worked on fixing the phase3 database and on procedures UI, Druvitha worked on proceudres UI and routing, Samay worked on views, routing, and the UI for views.
+Fareed worked comprehensively throughout the whole project and worked on all procuders, views, and the full stack application.